emqx/blog/en/202209/micro-python-mqtt-tutorial-based-on-raspberry-pi.md

 ## Testing

-We use the [MQTT 5.0 client tool - MQTT X](https://mqttx.app/) to perform the following tests.
+We use the [MQTT 5.0 client tool - MQTTX](https://mqttx.app/) to perform the following tests.

 ### Test subscribe